 Business analytics can be understood as the combination of fields like business, management, statistics and computer science.
 It acts as a bridge between two main components of any organization namely, management and technology.
 The branch of business analytics focuses on developing new business insights by bringing in a data-driven approach to the world of business through the use of data modelling and statistics.
 Students are taught how to analyze data about the past performance of any business to estimate future performance and make business decisions accordingly.

-In the past few years, hotel management has become a popular choice of subject for higher education.
-A course in hotel management is concerned with overseeing the operations of establishments providing hospitality services like hotel administration, airline, hospital, cruise lines.
+In the past few years, hotel management has become a popular choice of subject for management course after 12th.
+A course in hotel management is concerned with overseeing the operations of establishments providing hospitality services like hotel administration, airlines, hospital, cruise lines.
 The main subjects of study include front office, food and beverages services, housekeeping, food and beverages production, revenue, sales and marketing as well as security.

 Human resource management is concerned with a comprehensive and strategic approach to managing employees and a workplace.
 The key responsibilities of human resource executives or managers are to enable necessary tools, address concerns of the employees, evaluate overall work performance, talent acquisition and management, extend support to employees and maintain company culture within organizations.
 Students opting for a course in human resource management are taught about cross-cultural management, creating remote workforces, establishing employee policies, strategic HR leadership skills.